centrahq/api-documentation/source/guides/soap-api/cookbook/6-wholesale-accounts-3-account-data.md

 Notice that you **must** send a `<buyer>` for the account to show in the Centra admin.
 Send one with blank name and email if you do not have this data in your system.

+### Account ID

+When sending a request with the external account `<id>`, there are some rules governing how these IDs will be handled internally.
+If the ID is numeric (consists of digits and does not begin with '0'), Centra will treat this external ID as an internal account ID.
+Unless a SOAP mapping already exists, it will be created and linked to the existing internal account ID.

+If the sent account `<id>` is not numeric (contains non-digits or begins with a '0'), Centra will search for it in the mapping table and if not found, create a new account with automatically generated internal account ID.

+If you would like to change this behaviour and never have the external IDs mapped 1:1 to Centra internal account IDs, there is a custom setting that will disable it, generating new internal IDs and mapping them even when a numeric external ID is used.
+Please reach out to our Success Team in order to change this behaviour.

 ## Request

 ```